awsdocs/iam-user-guide/doc_source/reference_identifiers.md

 # IAM identifiers<a name="reference_identifiers"></a>

-IAM uses a few different identifiers for users, groups, roles, policies, and server certificates\.
+IAM uses a few different identifiers for users, user groups, roles, policies, and server certificates\.
 This section describes the identifiers and when you use each\.

 **Topics**
 + [Friendly names and paths](#identifiers-friendly-names)